Satoyo08/seven_ATXRs/README.md

 Datasets and codes for "Comparative characterization of the seven H3K4 methyltransferase in Arabidopsis thaliana" (preparing for submission)

-# codes for data preprocessing (in 'scripts' folder)
+# codes for data preprocessing (in the 'scripts' folder)

 ## ChIP-seq

 For ATX(R)-FLAG datasets;

 For both of the two replicates, raw data files (fastq.gz) were trimmed by `scripts/trimmer_array.sh`, then mapped and counted by `scripts/fastq_to_bed_array.sh`.
 The resulting coverage files (bed) were then analyzed in R scripts in the folder the_seven_ATXRs.

 For H3K4me ChIP-seq of mutants of *atx3, atx4, atx5* (Fig. 4);